Skip to content

 • No bloat and unnecessary components such as shells, package managers, etc.

-While available prior to .NET 8, the general availability introduction of .NET 8 in November 2023 came with an expanded focus on container optimization and a move away from general-purpose containers.
+While available prior to .NET 8, the general availability introduction of .NET 8 in November 2023 came with an expanded focus on container optimization.
+You can apply similar steps for .NET versions newer than 8, but we omit them here for brevity.

 Please ensure you have the Docker daemon ready.
 Running Docker Desktop does it.